MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-exchange-difference.md

-8. Select the **Include in book** check box to update the amount difference facture in the sales book.
+8. Set the **Include in book** option to **Yes** to update the amount difference facture in the sales book.

 9. Click **Print**.

-10. Select the **Included only** check box to print the original facture with only the selected amount difference factures.
-If you clear this check box, all amount difference factures are printed with the original facture.
+10. Set the **Included only** option to **Yes** to print the original facture with only the selected amount difference factures.
+If you set this option to **No**, all amount difference factures are printed with the original facture.

 ## Calculate the exchange rate difference for a customer